faris-rahim/japanese-learn/README.md

 2. Open `index.html` in your web browser

 That's it!
 No build process or dependencies required.
+The app will work with localStorage only.

+### Supabase Setup (Cloud Sync)

+To enable cloud data persistence:

+1. Follow the detailed instructions in [`SUPABASE_SETUP.md`](./SUPABASE_SETUP.md)
+2. Quick summary:
+   - Create a free Supabase account
+   - Create a new project
+   - Run the SQL schema from `supabase-schema.sql`
+   - Copy `supabase-config.example.js` to `supabase-config.js`
+   - Add your Supabase credentials
+   - Reload the app

+The app will automatically sync data to Supabase while maintaining localStorage as a backup.

 ## 📱 Browser Compatibility